barra1212/pixelphoto/README.md

 - A contact form can be used by any user to submit an enquiry to the site owner.
 Users do not need to be signed in to use this form.

 #### Products database
 - Products and categories are stored in a MySQL relational database.
-SQLite3 was used locally in production, before migrating to cloud based PostgreSQL in live environment on Heroku.
+SQLite3 was used locally in development, before migrating to cloud based PostgreSQL in live environment on Heroku.
 Users do not need to be signed in to browse images/products.

 #### User Authentication
 - In order to purchase images, and/or upvote/downvote images, users need to be logged in to the website.
 If a user is not logged in, then Register and Log In are displayed, and upvote/downvote buttons and scores are not visible to them.
 If a user is logged in, then Profile and Log Out are displayed, and they can upvote/downvote images and see image scores.